 When those facilities don’t meet the proper standards of care for your loved one, they should be held accountable for their shortcomings.
 Depending on what the facility is liable for, you could have a nursing home abuse claim against your loved one’s care facility or caregivers.
-A nursing home abuse lawyer from Thomas Law Offices in Chicago can guide you through the legal process and answer any questions you have about your potential claim.
+Thomas Law Offices in Chicago can guide you through the legal process and answer any questions you have about your potential claim.

 The Difference in Services of a Nursing Home and Assisted Living Facility

 Although it may seem like every facility for older Americans cares for them in the same way, there is a difference between what services they provide.
 Of course, both provide the attention that your loved one needs, but that’s where the difference lies.
 Which one you choose depends on how much attention your loved one requires in their day-to-day life.

 When your loved one is a resident in a nursing home, it’s because they require constant care in order to fulfill their daily needs.
 The nursing home staff helps your loved one as much as they can and monitor them around the clock so to ensure they are safe and taken care of.
 The staff is there to help your loved one do even the smallest of tasks, like helping them get dressed or brushing their teeth.

 When your loved one is in an assisted living facility, they still get specialized care, but it is not constant—it’s only when they need it.
 If your loved one is mostly safe living alone but could use help with a few things like medication management or walking to the bathroom, then they could benefit from the more independent atmosphere of an assisted living facility.